brandefenseinternshipteam/cyber-security-glossary/glossary.md

 **Example Usage:**
 The malware facilitated the exfiltration of confidential files, sending them to an external server controlled by the attackers.

+### Exploitation
+**Definition:**
+The act of taking advantage of a vulnerability to gain unauthorized access or control over a system.

+**Example Usage:**
+The attacker exploited a vulnerability in the Apache server for initial access.

 ### Exploit Kit
 **Definition:**